 The goal of the Keeley library is to foster a love of reading and to create lifelong learners who can navigate the modern digital world.
-We grow our readers in first grade through fifth grade by allowing the students to come every day to check out two new books from our large collection.
+We grow our readers in first grade through fifth grade by allowing the students to come every day to check out books from our large collection.
 In addition, each class comes once a week for a lesson.
 Library is no longer just about "listening to a story each week."
 Students learn to make inferences and predictions, analyze the parts of a story such as setting, character and plot, as well as make comparisons with other stories and/or information they have read.
-In addition, students are taught digital literacy skills such as online safety, website evaluation and database searches to help them navigate our current world.
+Students are taught digital literacy skills such as online safety, website evaluation and database searches to help them navigate our current world.

 The parameters have changed in Accelerated Reading and students may now take AR tests at home.
 The logins and passwords for students remain the same.

 Just a reminder also that ebooks are available in Tumblebooks, myON and in our library catalog.
 If you have any issues accessing these resources, please email Julie Riland.

 Find books, ebooks, and other resources by visiting your school's library catalog.
 If you need help with any of these resources, please contact your school librarian.

 Online instructional resources

 Online Instructional Resources are available to all students, teachers, parents, and administrators from any district or non-district computer.